eloquent/lockbox-php/README.md

 ## What is *Lockbox*?

-*Lockbox* is designed to be the simplest possible way to implement strong, two-way, public-key encryption. *Lockbox* uses a combination of well-established technologies to ensure the safety of data.
+*Lockbox* is designed to be the simplest possible way to implement strong, two-way, public-key encryption for use in applications. *Lockbox* uses a combination of well-established technologies to ensure the safety of data.

 ### Design goals